 18. CHAMOMILE ESSENTIAL OIL: Add 4 to 5 drops of Chamomile essential oil in your bath water and take bath with it every day before bedtime.

 19. FENUGREEK (idooma in Idoma; Ewedu in Yoruba; Hulba in Hausa; Kerenkeren, Ahenhea in Igbo) blend fresh fenugreek leaves in water.
 Add 1 pinch of Black Pepper and 1 tablespoon of organic pure honey to 200m of the blended Fenugreek and drink.
-Do it twice daily.
+Do it twice daily for insomnia treatments.